sophongo/sophdoc/docs/en/docs/baize/developer/notebooks/baizectl.md

 # baizectl CLI Usage Guide

-`baizectl` is a command line tool specifically designed for model developers and data scientists within the DCE 5.0 AI Lab module.
+`baizectl` is a command line tool specifically designed for model developers and data scientists within the AI Lab module.
 It provides a series of commands to help users manage distributed training jobs, check job statuses, manage datasets, and more.
-It also supports connecting to Kubernetes worker clusters and DCE 5.0 workspaces, aiding users in efficiently using and managing Kubernetes platform resources.
+It also supports connecting to Kubernetes worker clusters and AI platform workspaces, aiding users in efficiently using and managing Kubernetes platform resources.

 ## Installation

-Currently, `baizectl` is integrated within DCE 5.0 AI Lab.
+Currently, `baizectl` is integrated within AI Lab.
 Once you create a Notebook, you can directly use `baizectl` within it.

 ---